wwwwwwari/debian-setup-scripts/Setup.md

 cursor-theme-name=Bibata-Modern-Classic
 ```

-Check if the theme is applied in programs like Geany or Mousepad
+Check if the theme is applied in programs like Geany or xarchiver

 ### GTK4 & Qt Theme Setup
 `nano ~/.xsessionrc` and add the following: